All EU citizens, including members of their family, are exempt from the obligation to obtain a work permit to be employed in Poland.

 Where a non-EU citizen intends to stay in Poland for longer than the period of stay provided by the visa, it is possible to apply for a temporary residence permit in Poland.
 That document can be issued for a maximum period of three years but no longer than the validity period of the work permit.
 When staying abroad, an application for a temporary residence permit should be filed via the consular office.
 If the foreign national is in Poland, the application for that permit is filed with the Department of Citizen's Affairs at the voivodeship office.

-After completing all of the formalities, the employer signs an agreement with the non-EU citizen for the time specified in the work permit (or the integrated permit for residence and work).
+After completing all the formalities, the employer signs an agreement with the non-EU citizen for the time specified in the work permit (or the integrated permit for residence and work).
 The contract should strictly reflect the conditions in the permit in regard to time, place of work and position.
 Change of workplace requires immediate notification to the voivode.
+Additionally, before the foreigner begins work, the employer is obliged to send a scan of the employment contract to the authority that issued the permit.
+This must be done via the praca.gov.pl portal.

 After arriving in Poland, the foreign national is obliged to register their residence in Poland with the administrative local authority using their temporary address in Poland (zameldowanie).

-If a citizen of Ukraine arrived legally from Ukraine to Poland after 24 February 2022 in connection with war hostilities taking place in Ukraine and declares the intention to stay in Poland, their residence is considered legal until 30 June 2024 under the Act of 12 March 2022 on supporting Ukrainian citizens due to war in Ukraine.
+If a citizen of Ukraine arrived legally from Ukraine to Poland on or after 24 February 2022 in connection with war hostilities taking place in Ukraine and declares the intention to stay in Poland, their residence is considered legal until 4 March 2027 under the newest amendment coming into force 5 March 2026 to Act of 12 March 2022 on supporting Ukrainian citizens due to war in Ukraine (“Amendment”).
 The same rule applies to a spouse of a Ukrainian citizen if they do not have a Polish or other EU member state citizenship.
+Above-mentioned foreigners benefit from the special protection in Poland which is confirmed by obtaining the UKR PESEL.

-In the case of Ukrainian citizens benefiting from the special status under the Act of 12 March 2022 on supporting Ukrainian citizens due to war in Ukraine, the condition for legal work is the employer notifying this fact to the district labor office responsible for its registered office within 14 days from the date that the foreigner commences work.
+In the case of Ukrainian citizens benefiting from the special status under the Act of 12 March 2022 on supporting Ukrainian citizens due to war in Ukraine, the condition for legal work is the employer notifying this fact to the district labor office responsible for its registered office within 7 days from the date that the foreigner commences work.
 The obligation to notify the district labor office does not apply to the employment of a Ukrainian citizen who legally performs work in Poland on a different basis, e.g., based on a work permit or an appropriate temporary residence permit, or they have the right to work in Poland due to their residence status (e.g., they have been granted refugee status or subsidiary protection, or have received permanent residence, long-term residence, a residence permit for humanitarian reasons or a tolerated residence permit).
+The employer may be subject to a fine for failing to notify the district labor office.

-Ukrainian citizens benefiting from the special status under the Act of 12 March 2022 on supporting Ukrainian citizens due to war in Ukraine or legally staying in Poland based on the Act on Foreigners (e.g., those with a visa, temporary or permanent residence permit, etc.) are entitled to conduct business activities on the same terms as Polish citizens (e.g., subject to registration with the local authorities) on the condition that they have a PESEL identification number.
+Ukrainian citizens benefiting from the special status under the Act of 12 March 2022 on supporting Ukrainian citizens due to war in Ukraine or legally staying in Poland based on the Act on Foreigners (e.g., those with a visa, temporary or permanent residence permit, etc.) are entitled to conduct business activities on the same terms as Polish citizens (e.g., subject to registration with the local authorities) on the condition that they have a UKR PESEL.

 According to Polish law, there are four kinds of social security contributions that an employer and employee are obliged to pay in connection with an employment agreement.
 Furthermore, depending on the employer's headcount, an employee may fall by default under the PPK (Employee Capital Plan — a pension program) unless they opted out within a specific time frame.